EXPECTATION IS EVERYTHING: How Changing Your Mindset Can End Self-Sabotage

 I recently had a big a-ha moment - a REVELATION - regarding my health.
 I realized that I don't expect to feel well.

 Not only that, but I actually expect not to feel well - to feel bad - most of the time.

 That revelation was triggered by two things; a friend and a book.

-I noticed that one of my best friends seems to have an expectation that he'll always feel good, evidenced by the fact that when he doesn't feel well for any reason, he announces it.
 If he hasn't slept well and feels a little bit tired, he makes a big deal about that.
 He'll mention it at least two or three times over the course of a 30-minute conversation.

 Now to be clear, he's not a hypochondriac who's searching for ailments to complain about.
-He's just someone who feels good most of the time, to the point where, when he doesn't, it's noteworthy.
+He's just someone who feels good most of the time, to the point where - when he doesn't - it's noteworthy.

 He mentions it because not feeling well is an anomaly to him.
 Bad feelings are unfamiliar to him.

-I realized this because I felt resentful whenever he did this; I would feel deeply irritated and think "so what?"
-(I never said this of course because I'm not an ass.)
+I used to feel resentful whenever he did this; I would feel deeply irritated and think "so what?"

+Trying very, very hard to stay quiet.
 Photo by Stephanie LeBlanc on Unsplash |

 The premise of the book is that we all have limiting beliefs which cause us to self-sabotage.
-Now this is not a new concept, but Bishop has a new take on this idea.

 This book is helpful for that reason; the categorization of limiting beliefs.

 I had previously done exercises based around listing my limiting beliefs, but found it to be disheartening because there were so damn many!
-It was death by a thousand paper cuts, an existential whack-a-mole; as one belief was wrestled with, two more emerged.

-But Bishop's idea that at the core of all of the nuances lies a thick root (one belief) from which all the others stem from is a game changer, because instead of wrestling with 30-40 (more?) limiting beliefs and getting tangled up in that Gordian knot, there are only three.
+But Bishop's idea that at the core of all of the nuances lies a thick root (one belief) from which all the others stem is a game changer, because instead of wrestling with 30-40 (more?) limiting beliefs and getting tangled up in that Gordian knot, there are only three.

 When you can identify your enemy, you can deal with him appropriately.

-Photo by Johann Walter Bantz on Unsplash |
+I see you there.
+Photo by Sunguk Kim on Unsplash |

 After reading that book, the next time my friend complained about his lack of sleep, I had my big epiphany.